Getting There & Departing

 By Car -- It is a long way to Punta Gorda.
 However, the Southern Highway, which starts just outside of Dangriga, is paved the entire 161km (100 miles) to Punta Gorda, where it ends.
 Coming from Belize City, head first to Belmopan and turn south on the Hummingbird Highway.
 Just before Dangriga, the Hummingbird Highway connects with the Southern Highway, which takes you all the way to Punta Gorda.
 Alternatively, you can take the Manatee Road turnoff just past the Belize Zoo, although the Manatee Road is a washboard dirt-and-gravel road for most of its length.
 It should take between 4 and 5 hours to drive between Belize City and Punta Gorda.

 By Bus -- James Bus Line (tel.
-207-3937 in Belize City, or 702-2049 in Punta Gorda) and National Transport (tel.
-227-2255) have regular service throughout the day between Belize City and Punta Gorda.
+207-3937 in Belize City, or 702-2049 in Punta Gorda)has regular service throughout the day between Belize City and Punta Gorda.
 Buses leave at irregular intervals between 4:30am and 5pm, with at least 15 different buses making the run throughout the day.
-In Belize City, National Transport buses from the main terminal on West Collett Canal, while James buses leave from nearby, near the Shell gas station on Cemetery Road.
-It's worth getting an express bus, which should only take around 5 1/2 hours.
+In Belize City the buses leave from nearby, near the Shell gas station on Cemetery Road.
+It’s worth getting an express bus, which should take only a little more than 5 hours.
 However, there are far more frequent nonexpress buses.
-On these, the trip takes between 6 and 7 hours.
+On these, the trip takes 6 hours or more.
 In some cases, you may have to change buses in Belmopan or Dangriga.
-The one-way fare is BZ$28 (US$14/£7.40).
+The one-way fare is BZ$24.

 Departing buses begin running at 3am, with the last bus leaving at 4pm.
 All buses, even the express buses, stop in Belmopan, Dangriga, and Independence.
 However, the express buses are not supposed to stop along the route to pick up and drop off passengers at intermediary points.